Skip to main content

 npm run dev

-Next, grab the DHTMLX Kanban source code.
-Stop the app for now, and install the Kanban package.
+Stop the dev server and install the Kanban package.

-Download the trial Kanban package and follow the steps in the README.
+Download the trial Kanban package and follow the steps in the README file.
 The trial version is available for 30 days.

 Import source files

 Open Kanban.vue and import the Kanban source files.
-Keep in mind:
+The import paths depend on the package version:

-• If you’re using the PRO version and installed the Kanban package from a local folder, your imports will look like this:
+• For the PRO version installed from a local folder:

 Kanban.vue